 These choices connect closely with the Weather and Safety sections of the Visitor Learning Center.

-Clothing decisions here are shaped by both season and landscape.
+Clothing to pack for the Black Hills are shaped by both season and landscape.
 The Black Hills tend to feel cooler due to elevation and forest cover, while the Badlands remain more exposed to sun and wind.
 It is common to experience noticeable temperature changes within a single day.

 Layering is the most reliable approach year-round.
 A lightweight base layer supports comfort during movement.
 An insulating layer helps during cooler moments, and a wind-resistant outer layer adds protection in exposed terrain.
 This system allows flexibility without unnecessary bulk.